The sudoAMM is almost here.

 The sudoAMM protocol will be governed by the $SUDO governance token.

-At public launch, the sudoAMM contracts will be governed directly by $SUDO holders, with no multisig from the dev team acting as an intermediary.
-The token will also be non-transferable at launch, with a transferability vote also being deferred to on-chain governance after launch.
+The token will be non-transferable, with a transferability vote also being deferred to on-chain governance after launch.

 For full $SUDO distribution details, we'll be releasing another post soon that explains the procedure for $XMON holders.